 Removing Stains on Leather Furniture With Natural Products

-Leave the harsh chemicals in the cupboard and find a natural remedy.
+Leave the harsh chemicals in the cupboard when removing stains on a leather couch or any leather in the house and find a natural remedy.

 A full day

-Next, wipe entire surface down with a clean, warm damp cloth to remove all loose, surface dirt.
+Next, wipe the entire surface down with a clean, warm damp cloth to remove all loose, surface dirt.
 Be gentle and move quickly – water can sometimes discolor unfinished leather.
+This helps prepare the surface for a more thorough cleaning process, ensuring that the leather is free from any surface grime or dust.
+Remember to avoid saturating the leather and always test a small, inconspicuous area before proceeding to ensure that the water doesn’t adversely affect the material.

 Use Rubbing Alcohol for Ink Leather Stain

-For ink-based leather stains like ballpoint pen and marker try rubbing alcohol.
-Dip a cotton swab in rubbing alcohol, and gently rub along mark until ink begins to lift.
+For ink-based leather stains, try rubbing alcohol.
+Dip a cotton swab in rubbing alcohol, and gently rub along the mark until the ink begins to lift.
 Change cotton swabs often to reduce bleed.
-Once the leather stain is removed, wipe away excess alcohol with clean, damp cloth.
+Once the leather stain is removed, wipe away excess alcohol with a clean, damp cloth.

 Certain stains require unique mixtures.
-For protein-based leather stains like food and blood, try a paste of 2 parts cornstarch to 1 parts lemon juice.
+For protein-based leather stains like food and blood, try a paste of 2 parts cornstarch to 1 part lemon juice.

 Use a Mild Oil on Scratches